 What does success mean for you?
 Enrolling hundreds of active participants is great if increased enrollment is your key metric — but it may be irrelevant to your sales numbers.
 Take the time to analyze and document your business objectives, as well as the cost of running the program, and then make sure the course is setup to achieve desired results.

 This is the best way to ensure your program gets off on the right foot and is aiming at clear, attainable goals.
-For further ideas, follow this guide to design an eLearning program that will achieve your business goals.
+For further ideas, follow the guide below to design an eLearning program that will achieve your business goals.

 Don’t fall into the trap of thinking, “I already have a successful classroom training program.
 I just need to transfer this online, and I’m all set.”